 “If she’s that good, then why is she here and not in Officer Candidate School?”

 “Lord knows we need more good officers especially since the ACF broke off.
 We lost a lot of good officers the day of the coup and finding good talent is harder than you think.
-It certainly doesn’t help that we always hear stories like my old CO who got canned for supposedly being an ACF sympathizer.
+It certainly doesn’t help that we always hear stories like my old commanding officer who got canned for supposedly being an ACF sympathizer.
 You couldn’t tell it by me, but…,” he shrugged his shoulders again.

-The witch hunts on the colonies and on Earth were still happening, even six months after the ACF broke off, trampling all over the right of habeas corpus.
+The witch hunts on the colonies and on Earth were still happening, even six months after the ACF broke off, trampling all over the rights of habeas corpus.
 If that didn’t say something scary about the Human Federation and its justice system Richard didn’t know what did.
 He remembered the billboards, “An ACF spy could be your neighbor!” and “ACF sympathizers can be anyone, even your own family!” or simply, “Be on the lookout!”

 “Did I replace him?”
 Richard asked.

 Bernard nodded his head.
 “Yes sir, you did.
 I don’t like to talk to about it sir.”

 The CPO doesn’t trust me and I don’t blame him one bit.
 I’m new, he doesn’t know me, and for all he knows I’m going to turn him in if he looks at me the wrong way.
 That’s was no way to way to run a military; paranoia only breeds more paranoia.
 If everyone is too busy looking over everyone’s shoulders how could any work get done?
 It’s destroyed our sense of esprit de corps and it shows!
 The Fleet’s morale is at an all-time low and the ACF victories at the beginning haven’t helped any.

 Well, here’s to hoping Admiral Kimery can get us a victory to boost that morale!